AWS announces preview of AWS Interconnect - multicloud

 nslookup domain_name

-Note: Replace domain_name with the domain name of the database specified for the AWS DMS source or target endpoint.
+Note: Replace domain_name with the domain name of the database that you specify for the AWS DMS source or target endpoint.

 Resolve native database errors

-To resolve native database errors, confirm that the following endpoint configurations are set correctly:
+To resolve native database errors, confirm that you correctly set the following endpoint configurations:

 - Username